cloud-gov/pages-redirects/README.md

 app:yourOrigDomain.gov
 ```
 4. Test this app as described below in the `Testing` section
-5. Create a pull request in the the [dns repository](https://github.com/18F/dns) to follow the [cloud.gov instructions](https://cloud.gov/docs/services/external-domain-service/#how-to-create-an-instance-of-this-service) to create the required DNS entries for `yourOrigDomain.gov` and ask @federalist-admins and @tts-tech-portfolio for a review.
+5. Create a pull request in the the [dns repository](https://github.com/18F/dns) to follow the [cloud.gov instructions](https://cloud.gov/docs/services/external-domain-service/#how-to-create-an-instance-of-this-service) to create the required DNS entries for `yourOrigDomain.gov` and ask @cloud-gov/pages-ops for a review.
 6. Ask an administrator to create an [`external-domain`](https://cloud.gov/docs/services/external-domain-service/) for `yourOrigDomain.gov`.
 ```
 cf create-service external-domain domain-with-cdn yourOrigDomain.gov -c '{"domains": "yourOrigDomain.gov"}'